Rivian and Volkswagen Group Technologies: Technology

 The joint venture focuses on the development of scalable software-defined vehicle (SDV) platforms.
 A central component of the technology is Rivian’s zonal architecture, which reduces the number of electronic control units and simplifies vehicle wiring, resulting in lower costs and improved system reliability.
 The SDV platform aims to support over-the-air software updates and cloud connectivity, offering a unified technology base for multiple vehicle brands and segments.

 Future products

 Volkswagen has introduced the ID EVERY1, a compact four-door hatchback projected to enter production in 2027 with a starting price of €20,000 (approximately $21,500).
 This vehicle will be the first to incorporate software and architecture developed through Rivian and Volkswagen Group Technologies.

 Rivian plans to begin production of its R2 vehicles in 2026, leveraging the joint venture’s technology to offer more affordable EV option.

 Scout Motors upcoming EVs, including the Traveler SUV and Terra pickup, will use the Rivian-VW joint venture’s zonal software and electronics architecture starting in 2027 to simplify vehicle systems and improve efficiency.

+Audi will use the joint venture's zonal architecture for an upcoming vehicle set to arrive as early as 2028, marking the first Audi built on the platform developed by RV Tech.

 Rivian’s Chief Software Officer, Wassym Bensaid, noted that several other automakers have expressed interest in this technology, though specific names and details of these discussions remain undisclosed.